mindscan-de/BrightFlux/BrightFlux-Core/README.md

 We support logical combinations of row filter predicates 'and', 'or', 'eq', 'neq'(xor), also we can negate a rowFilterPredicate.

 TODO:
-* The unary not operator is not supported.
+* The unary not operator is not supported in dfql

 TODO:
 * between